AdrienPensart/musicbot/README.rst

 *********************
 .. code-block::

-  Usage: musicbot youtube find [OPTIONS] MUSIC
+  Usage: musicbot youtube find [OPTIONS] FILE

     Search a youtube link with artist and title